randomtruffles/Dominion_League/resources.md

 * **Priest + Way of the Chameleon**: If you play multiple Priests in a turn, some using Way of the Chameleon and some not, then when you trash a card, you will either get all +Cards or all +$ (depending on how you played the first Priest).
 * **Quartermaster**: When you have multiple Quartermasters and none of them have cards set aside, then at the start of your turn, you can't tell which Quartermaster you're gaining cards for.
 This can matter when some of the Quartermasters are played multiple times.
 * **Reckless**:

   * See **Highwayman** above.
   * **Way of the Chameleon**: If you play a Reckless card using Way of the Chameleon, Reckless applies but Way of the Chameleon does not.
 * **Royal Carriage**:

   * **Various cards**: Sometimes, when a card plays another card, you cannot call a Royal Carriage on the first card.
 This bug is uncommon and the circumstances that cause it are unknown.
   * **Various cards/landscapes**: If you play a card multiple times and it doesn't leave play at least one of those times, but then does leave play a later time, you may be able to call a Royal Carriage to replay it.
-* **Small Castle**: When you play Small Castle and have no other Castles in hand, you are forced to trash the Small Castle from play.
 * **Sleigh**:

   * When you gain a card, you can only react with one Sleigh from your hand.
 However, you should be able to react with additional Sleighs even though they will do nothing.
   * When you gain a Sleigh, you can react with a second Sleigh from your hand to put the first Sleigh into your hand; the second Sleigh moves to your discard pile, and should then stop moving.
 However, you can react with the first Sleigh, now in your hand, to move the second Sleigh again.
 Furthermore, you can continue to react with each Sleigh to put the other into your hand in an infinite loop.
-* **Survivors**: If you only reveal 1 card, you must discard it.
-* **Treasure Map**: The two Treasure Maps should be trashed simultaneously, but are trashed one at a time.
-For example, if you play a Treasure Map and trash it, you can resolve "when you trash" abilities before trashing another Treasure Map from your hand.
 * **Villa**: See **Cavalry** above.
 * **Villagers**: During your Action phase, if the only thing you can do is spend Villagers, you are not given a chance to spend them and instead your Buy phase automatically begins.
 This can matter with Possession or Flourishing Trade.
 * **Way of the Chameleon**:

   * See **–$1 token** above.
   * See **Highwayman** above.
   * See **Priest** above.